segmentio/segment-docs/src/connections/functions/destination-functions.md

 ### Handling batching errors

 Standard [function error types](/docs/connections/functions/destination-functions/#destination-functions-error-types) apply to batch handlers.
 Segment attempts to retry the batch in the case of Timeout or Retry errors.
 For all other error types, Segment discards the batch.
-Segment does not support partial retries, where only the failing subset of batch events are retried.
+If only part of a batch succeeds, Segment does not retry the failing part of the batch.

 | Error Type             | Result  |
 | ---------------------- | ------- |